camj2/firefox-overlay/README.md

 ## Daemon

 `firefox-overlay` needs to be configured as a daemon in order to mount the overlay automatically.
-This also means the overlay will be flushed when the daemon is terminated.
+This also allows the overlay to be flushed when the daemon is terminated.

 ### runit